brunocoelho1997/brunocoelho1997.github.io/_posts/2020-09-01-automatic-greenhouse-project.markdown

 ![Main Page]({{site.baseurl}}/assets/img/project_greenhouse/main_page.png)

-For this last feature, that is, the smart watering, the user was enabled to configure:
+For this last feature, that is, the smart watering, the user was enabled to:
 * Configure the manual/automatic watering time
 * Turn on/off the automatic watering system
 * Program when the watering system would be turned on (when the automatic watering system was enabled)